learning2hash/learning2hash.github.io/_publications/vaze2023benchmark.markdown

 bibkey: vaze2023benchmark
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2306.07969'}
-tags: ['Cross-Modal', 'Model Design', 'Retrieval Models', 'Evaluation', 'Shallow', 'Datasets', 'Supervised', 'Applications']
+tags: ['Benchmarks and Datasets', 'Tools and Libraries', 'Evaluation Metrics', 'Applications']
 ---
 We argue that there are many notions of 'similarity' and that models, like humans, should be able to adapt to these dynamically.
 This contrasts with most